-A tale of neglect: Energy finance figures from the Western Balkans5.
-July 2013. / SEE Energy News
+A tale of neglect: Energy finance figures from the Western Balkans, SEE Energy News

 The neglect by international financial institutions of the Western Balkans sustainable energy potential will cost the region’s public heavily for years to come.
 Figures collected in a new study illustrate how the different international lenders perform in the region.

 I’ve been living in Croatia on and off for almost ten years now, and one of the things that constantly frustrates me about this beautiful country is the inability of the government to make effective use of its abundant potential for sustainable renewable energy and energy efficiency.

 With joining the EU in a few days time, Croatia is facing a host of obligations including producing 20 percent of energy from renewable sources by 2020 as well as increasing energy savings by 20 percent by the same date.
 This will be enough of a challenge on its own – not due to lack of potential, but due to the Croatian state electricity company’s tendency to devote its resources to large, often controversial projects like the Plomin C coal power plant and the Ombla hydropower plant rather than energy efficiency and sustainable renewables.
 However, EU energy and climate requirements are constantly evolving, for example the 2030 CO2 emissions reduction targets that are currently under discussion in the EU.